 Inability to manage their own activities of daily living

 Perhaps nowhere is the loss of independence so acutely felt as in the inability to perform normal acts of daily living, such as eating, dressing, and bathing.
 Older adults fear losing control of their lives and requiring help in these areas is an unwelcome reminder of that.
 It's important that your parent continue to do as much as possible even if it takes twice as long.
 Mental and physical activity is also vital because it lessens dependence, so look for senior yoga classes and similar activities that will help your parent build their strength.

 Not being able to drive

 Giving up the car is a serious blow to seniors.
 It’s one more act of independence that they have to forfeit.
-They are no longer free to come and go as they please, but have to depend on others.
+They are no longer free to come and go as they please but have to depend on others.
 Remember the freedom you experienced the first time you got the car keys in your teenaged hands?
 That's the independence they fear of losing.
 If it's no longer safe for your parents to drive you should make sure they have reliable transportation, even if it's just for a spur of the moment Sunday drive.